ipabz/donation/README.md

         * * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1

-dont forget to change /path/to/artisan
+don't forget to change /path/to/artisan